-Doctors have told the child’s father, Brade Gilleland, that Brodie will never wake up.
+Doctors have told the child’s father, Brade Gilleland, that his son will never wake up.

 “The only way to keep him alive is to keep him on machines,” Gilleland said.

-He and Pace have been in and out of juvenile court about Brodie and his 2-year-old sister, who are in the care of the Division of Family and Children Services, according to Gilleland.
+He and Pace have been in and out of juvenile court about the child and his 2-year-old sister, who are in the care of the Division of Family and Children Services, according to Gilleland.

 “I’d like (the juvenile courts) to address my son’s situation,” he told The Atlanta Journal-Constitution.
 “We went to Superior Court about a month ago on a Friday and (Gwinnett Superior Court Judge Kathryn M. Schrader) said she’d have a decision by Monday.”